wp-plugins/author-customization/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.3.3 =
+Fixed improper syntax for rendering the rich editor.

 = 0.3.2 =
 Fixed bug causing author info not to be saved to post meta if the user doesn't have permissions to edit other users' posts and pages.